Hot-Air Balloons & Pilot Bios

 LIKE the Post Balloon Club Facebook Page.

 Rick Kerber is from Wayland, Michigan.
 Rick came from a family of balloonists.
 He started flying hot-air balloons when he was 16.
-He has been a licensed balloon pilot since 2002 with over 510 hours as pilot in command of a balloon.
-Rick has been a rental manager at Michigan CAT for 32 years.
+He has been a licensed balloon pilot since 2002.
+Rick has been a rental manager at Michigan CAT for over 32 years.
 He is married to his wife Cris and has two daughters, Jennie & Megan.

 Rick flies the Michigan CAT/The Cat Rental Store Balloon.
-This will be his 11th year participating in the event.
+This will be his 12th year participating in the event.
 Rick's family will be his crew.
-Rick placed #9 in 2016 and #15 in the 2012 Field of Flight hot-air balloon competition.
+Rick placed #11 in 2017, #9 in 2016 and #15 in the 2012 Field of Flight hot-air balloon competition.
 Welcome back Rick!

 Jayson Kimball is from Napa, CA and is the owner & operator of Napa Valley Aloft Balloon Rides in Northern California and will be flying his Out of the Blue Balloon.
 A second-generation balloon pilot, he's been around Ballooning his whole life.
 He took his first balloon flight at 6 months old, and have been obsessed with Ballooning ever since.
-Jayson has almost 3000 hours of commercial pilot in command experience.
-This will be Jayson's first year participating in the Battle Creek Field of Flight Air Show & Balloon Festival.
+This will be Jayson's 2nd year participating in the Battle Creek Field of Flight Air Show & Balloon Festival.

 Jeremy King was born and raised in Indianola Iowa, where the National Hot-Air Balloon Championships used to be held, so he has been around the hot-air ballooning world all his life.
 He started as a baby being pulled around the balloon field in a wagon while his mother sold programs.
 As he got older he was able to sell programs himself.
 At the age of 14 he signed up to crew and right there knew he wanted to be a pilot someday.
 It took many years of crewing and flying with friends before he decided to go get a balloon and license himself.